LTA and Police ramp up road visibility

 LTA and senior officers from the Force held a meeting yesterday.

-The two institutions are leaving no stone unturned in their commitment to maintaining law and order, fostering an environment where everyone can enjoy the games safely.
+The two institutions are leaving no stone unturned in their commitment to maintaining law and order, fostering an environment where everyone can enjoy the games in a safe manner.

 LTA Acting Chief Executive Irimaia Rokosawa says the joint enforcement teams will monitor the movements of students, supporters, and the travelling public to ensure adherence to traffic laws and road safety measures.